microsoft/Commercial-Marketplace-SaaS-API-Emulator/docs/launching.md

   - Port details will be displayed the in the console
 - You can set environment variables by [creating a .env file](https://nodejs.dev/en/learn/how-to-read-environment-variables-from-nodejs/) in the root folder

-## Building the image
+## Building as a Docker image

-Building the image is as simple as:
+Building as a Docker image is as simple as:

 1. Clone this repo
 1. `cd` into the repo folder